-- 11. Provide education and technical assistance to landowners and assist towns with reaching landowners interested in mitigating flood risks for existing structures in high risk areas. - a.
-Assist property owners with applying for funding and educating them on property protection measures such as elevations, floodproofing, tank anchoring, etc. - b.
-Provide individuals with information about potential relocation areas and opportunities when practical. - 12.
-Continue to provide training and assistance for local floodplain managers, municipal officials, and landowners in using FIRMs (Flood Insurance Rate Maps) and other FEMA datasets, and understanding NFIP requirements.
-Use virtual education delivery as necessary. - a.
+- 13. Provide education and technical assistance to landowners and assist towns with reaching landowners interested in mitigating flood risks for existing structures in high-risk areas. - a.
+Provide property owners with information on funding programs and assistance available for property protection measures such as elevations, floodproofing, tank anchoring, etc. - b.
+Provide individuals with information about potential relocation areas and opportunities when practical. - 14.
+Continue to provide training and assistance opportunities for local floodplain managers, municipal officials, and landowners in using FIRMs (Flood Insurance Rate Maps) and other FEMA datasets and understanding NFIP requirements.
+Use virtual education delivery as necessary.
+Identify mechanisms to provide instruction to local floodplain managers.
+Possible training topics include: - a.
 Annually provide 10 weeks of instruction to local floodplain managers preparing them to take the Certified Floodplain Manager exam. - b.
 Provide flood map and NFIP trainings to local code enforcement officers and planning, conservation advisory council/committee, and zoning board members. - c.
 Provide trainings on floodplain management to local real estate professionals. - d.
-Provide funding for Code Enforcement Officers and Floodplain Administrators to attend training sessions on flood related issues and become Certified Floodplain Managers.

-- 13. Increase access to flood prevention/protection information in the watershed through the AWSMP website, locally available technical publications at AWSMP, local libraries, town halls, etc. and through presentations, workshops and other outreach events. - 14.
-Continue to provide education through Flood Hazard Mitigation Working Group meetings on topics such as: how to access funding opportunities; emergency response protocols and coordination; structural elevations; floodproofing; elevation certificates; changes in the NFIP and local implications; benefit to cost analysis for projects; and coordination between local, county, and state partners engaged in flood response and flood mitigation. - 15.
-Offer technical trainings that promote an understanding of effective stream and floodplain management strategies for local stakeholders (1 per year). - a.
-Provide a technical training on floodway encroachment review and no-rise certificates for Code Enforcement Officers and engineers.
+Provide funding for Code Enforcement Officers and Floodplain Administrators to attend training sessions on flood related issues and become Certified Floodplain Managers. - 15.
+Increase access to flood prevention/protection information in the watershed through the AWSMP website, locally available technical publications at AWSMP, local libraries, town halls, etc. and through presentations, workshops, and other outreach events. - 16.
+Continue to provide education through Flood Hazard Mitigation Working Group meetings on topics such as: how to access funding opportunities; emergency response protocols and coordination; structural elevations; floodproofing; elevation certificates; changes in the NFIP and local implications; benefit to cost analysis for projects; and coordination between local, county, and state partners engaged in flood response and flood mitigation. - 17.
+Facilitate trainings on the topic of flood emergency response. - 18.
+Prepare educational programming about the National Flood Insurance Program's (NFIP) redesigned risk rating system "Risk Rating 2.0," and offer to watershed residents with flood insurance through NFIP.
+Risk Rating 2.0 will ultimately reflect an individual property's specific flood risk as opposed to the current approach which uses national averages.